No Shrinking Violet by

 • Betsy Pfau says:

-Thank you, John…just back from the gym as, at the age of 65, I strive to maintain a body I wish to proud of!
+Thank you, John…just back from the gym as, at the age of 65, I strive to maintain a body I wish to be proud of!
 I think you are correct in saying those two grad students who groped me on-stage were my first #MeToo moment.
 It wasn’t pleasant, but I survived and am telling the tale now, nearly 48 years later!

 3. Suzy says: